kyma-project/kyma/docs/knative-eventing-mesh/02-01-knative-eventing-mesh.md

 5. The user creates the [Trigger](https://knative.dev/docs/eventing/broker-trigger/) which references the Broker and defines the subscriber along with the conditions for filtering events.
 This way, certain subscribers receive only the events they are interested in.

-For details on the Trigger specification, see the **Trigger Filtering** section of [this](https://knative.dev/docs/eventing/broker-trigger/) document.
+For details on the Trigger specification, [this](/components/knative-eventing-mesh/#details-event-processing) document.